 Maintain a personal connection with the employee.
 An electronic birthday card and other simple gestures can help to keep the connection between you positive.

-Address issues right away.
-Just as you would with any employee, if you see a problem brewing (missed deadlines, incomplete reports, or complaints from customers or co-workers), review the situation with the employee.
+Address issues or problems right away.
+If you see a problem or a problem brewing (missed deadlines, incomplete reports, or complaints from customers), sit down with the employee and review the situation.
 Sometimes employees may hesitate to mention a problem out of fear of losing the privilege of a flexible work arrangement.
 But if you encourage employees to come to you with issues from the beginning, you may be able to handle them before they become big problems.

-Recognize that sometimes a flexible work arrangement doesn’t work.
-In that case, you and the employee—and, if appropriate, an HR representative—may want to meet, discuss the situation objectively, and either make plans to go back to the original work arrangement or come up with an alternative solution.
-Flexible work arrangements are dependent on several factors, including the ability to work independently, the nature of the work to be performed, the employee’s commitment, and good communication skills.
+Recognise that sometimes a flexible work arrangement doesn’t work.
+In that case, you and the employee – and, if appropriate, an HR representative – may want to meet, discuss the situation objectively, and either make plans to go back to the original work arrangement or come up with an alternative solution.
+Flexible work arrangements are dependent on several factors, such as current job performance and attendance, the ability to work independently, the nature of the work to be performed, the employee’s commitment and good communication skills.

-When things are in place and managed well, flexible arrangements not only work to the benefit of the employee, but to the team and the organization.
+When things are in place and managed well, flexible arrangements are a win-win situation and generally work to the benefit of the employee, the team and the organisation.